Is the animal an orphan?

 Is the animal injured?

 An injured wild animal can be very dangerous, and as such, it is best to never approach or try to move or handle an injured wild animal.
-Contact your local animal control officer via your local police department immediately if you think a wild animal is injured.
+Contact your local animal control officer via your local police department, or a wildlife rehabilitator if you think a wild animal is injured.
 Without putting yourself in danger, try to make sure the animal is out of danger, and wait until the authorities arrive to help.
+If you find a baby in need of rescue, please do NOT give it any food or water, as this could further compromise it’s condition.